Andrew-Brad/Colonizer/README.md

 # Colonizer

-Scripts, files, and general resources I use to get myself up and running on a fresh OS image.
+Scripts, dotfiles, and general config I use to get myself up and running on a fresh OS image.